 Proper use of obinutuzumab

-A nurse or other trained health professional will give you obinutuzumab in a hospital or cancer treatment center. obinutuzumab is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you obinutuzumab in a hospital or cancer treatment center.
+Obinutuzumab is given through a needle placed into one of your veins.

 You may also receive extra fluids and other medicines (eg, allergy medicine, fever medicine, gout medicine, steroids) to help prevent unwanted side effects from the injection.